madCode/cryptofeed/README.md

 # cryptofeed
 ## What it is:
 An aggregator of news around the blockchain/crypto currency space.
+Currently in the data-collection stages.
+For a peek at my more detailed thoughts, see the "notes" folder.

 ## Goals:
 Get a collection of the things that are relevant to the long-term foundation of the space: